tolitius/mxterm/README.md

 #'boot.user/model
 ```

-in case we are running on GPUs we can add context when making a model:
+### GPU is king of deep learning

+By default mxterm will train the model on CPU, but if you do have GPU enabled server we can add context when creating a model to let this learner know to learn on top of GPU:

 ```clojure
 => (def model (nn/make-model {:arch "model/resnet-18"